 Note: To effectively clean the tongue, all studies used a special tongue scraper.
 The effectiveness of the home remedies above has not been scientifically proven.

 This article has been translated from German by Karen Stankiewicz.
-You can find the original here: Zunge reinigen: Mit diesen Hausmitteln wird sie sauberaffiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can find the original here: Zunge reinigen: Mit diesen Hausmitteln wird sie sauberunderlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?